Anti-social behaviour powers

 Everyone has the right to feel safe in their own homes and neighbourhoods.
-The Anti-social Behaviour, Crime and Policing Act 2014 seeks to put victims first, giving power to local people and enabling professionals to find the best solutions for their local area.
-The Act provides the police, local authorities and other local agencies with a range of flexible tools and powers that they can use to respond quickly and effectively to anti-social behaviour.
+The Anti-social Behaviour, Crime and Policing Act 2014 aims to put victims first, giving power to local people and enabling professionals to find the best solutions for their local area.

-The Act also includes measures such as the Community Remedy and Community Trigger which empowers victims and communities to have a say in the outcome of their reports and hold agencies to account.
+The act also includes measures such as the Community Remedy and anti-social behaviour case reviews which empower victims and communities to have a say in the outcome of their reports and hold agencies to account.

-The anti-social behaviour measures in this Act are contained in Parts 1-6.
+The antisocial behaviour measures in this act are contained in parts 1 to 6.

 Part 1 – Injunctions

-This enables officers to require a person who has committed, or is likely to commit, ASB to leave a specified area and not return for up to 48 hours.
+This enables officers to require a person who has committed, or is likely to commit, antisocial behaviour to leave a specified area and not return for up to 48 hours.

-This part is split into three Chapters covering Community Protection Notices, Public Spaces Protection Orders and Closure orders.
-These new powers are faster, more effective and available to more agencies to use to tackle a whole range of place-specific anti-social and criminal behaviour.
+This part is split into 3 chapters covering community protection notices, public spaces protection orders and closure orders.
+These new powers are faster, more effective and available to more agencies to use to tackle a whole range of place-specific antisocial and criminal behaviour.

-Anti-social behaviour can have a negative impact on neighbourhoods and communities.
-Social landlords have a key role in tackling anti-social behaviour.
-Provisions in the Anti- Social Behaviour Act introduced a ground for possession to speed up the process in the most serious cases of anti-social behaviour bringing faster relief to victims and communities.
+Antisocial behaviour can have a negative impact on neighbourhoods and communities.
+Social landlords have a key role in tackling antisocial behaviour.
+Provisions in the Anti-social Behaviour, Crime and Policing Act introduced a ground for possession to speed up the process in the most serious cases of antisocial behaviour bringing faster relief to victims and communities.

 Part 6 – Local involvement and accountability

-The Community Remedy gives victims of low-level crime and anti-social behaviour a say in the punishment of the offender out of court, whilst the Community Trigger gives victims of persistent anti-social behaviour the right to demand action where they feel that their problems have not been dealt with.
+The Community Remedy gives victims of low-level crime and antisocial behaviour a say in the punishment of the offender out of court, whilst the anti-social behaviour case review gives victims of persistent antisocial behaviour the right to demand action where they feel that their problems have not been dealt with.